Liridon Osmanaj

-Liridon Osmanaj (born 4 January 1992) is a Slovenian footballer who plays for Black Stars Basel.
-As a youngster he was a prolific goalscorer with Maribor's youth team and even attracted the interest of Chelsea, where he went on trial as a teenager.
+Liridon Osmanaj (born 4 January 1992) is a Slovenian former professional footballer who played as a forward.
+As a youngster, he was a prolific goalscorer with Maribor's youth team and attracted the interest of Chelsea, where he went on trial as a teenager.

 Club career

 Osmanaj went on trial with Albanian Superliga club Partizani Tirana on 14 August 2014, which proved to be a successful one as he was offered a contract with the club and he signed a week later.

-He played with Widzew Łódź in the Polish I liga.
+In March 2025, he joined Widzew Łódź in the Polish I liga.

 On 10 January 2017, he joined Al-Shamal Sports Club in Qatar.